chrisnunes57/hacs-opensource/README.md

 # HACS-OpenSource-WebSite
 React based website for the Hispanic Association of Computer Scientists.
 Allowing our members to be able to contribute to the website and gain experience with industry tools.

+# Important!
+This project is only intended for students at The University of Texas at Austin!
+We appreciate any offers of help, but please do not try to contribute if you are not a member of the Hispanic Association of Computer Scientists at UT Austin.

 # Pre-Setup Setup
 You will need:
 - node.js